skinny85/specnaz/docs/reference-manual.md

     });
 }}
 ```

+**Note**: Specnaz does not impose any ordering between tests in one group
+(unlike with `begins` / `ends` methods,
+which always execute in the same order they were defined in a group) -
+in particular, they might *not* execute in the same order as they were written.
+You should not write your tests in a way that makes them dependent on their relative order.

 The descriptions you give as the first argument will become the test
 names in the report - except they will have the word "should" prepended